allouchear/NNMP-STM/README.md

 see xbuildData script in example directory.

 ### train.py
-**Using the database created by buildData.py, make the training.
-See traing.inp & xtrain** see ./xtrain bash script in example directory.
+**Using the database created by buildData.py, make the training** see train.inp and ./xtrain bash script in example directory.

 ### evaluation.py
 **Test the models (one or anensemble of models) using a database**